Stefankart/megakit/content/about.md

     preheading: What we are
     heading: Your Online Retail Partner
     text: >-
-      We help B2B companies from SEA and China to stand out in the global market.
-By sharing resources and expertise we help our clients to scale rappidly.
+      At DMA Global, we're passionate about helping B2B companies grow and succeed.
+With a personalized approach to our services and a focus on strategic guidance, operational support, and expert marketing, we help businesses achieve their growth goals and stand out in a crowded market.
+      Contact us today to learn how we can help your business achieve its full potential.
     image_path: /images/bg/home-7.jpg
     button:
       text: Get started